SkelPro/skelpro/CONTRIBUTION.md

 # Contributing to SkelPro 🚀
 Thank you for your interest in contributing to **SkelPro**! 🎉

 SkelPro is an open-source **template scaffolding tool**, and we appreciate all contributions—whether it's fixing bugs, adding features, improving documentation, or suggesting ideas.

-Here’s a well-structured **`CONTRIBUTING.md`** file for **SkelPro**:

 ---